Single-sided Flex PCB

 Comparison with Double-Sided Flex PCB

 A single-sided with dual access flex PCB provides a cost-effective and flexible solution for applications requiring component mounting on both sides without needing plated through-holes.
-It is an ideal alternative to double-sided flex PCBs when electrical connections between layers are not required.
+It is an ideal alternative to two-layer flex PCB when electrical connections between layers are not required.

 Benefits